 The Wagner Group is a private military organization run by an ally of Russian leader Vladimir Putin with tens of thousands of fighters, according to U.S. officials, and it has also operated in Syria and in various African countries.

-Last week, the U.S. labeled the group a "significant transnational criminal organization" and levied new sanctions, while human rights observers this week said they suspected Wagner fighters were linked to the mass killing of people in Mali last year.
+Earlier this year, the U.S. labeled the group a "significant transnational criminal organization" and levied new sanctions, while human rights observers have said they suspect Wagner fighters were linked to the mass killing of people in Mali last year.

-Today, there are an estimated 50,000 fighters from the Wagner group in Ukraine, White House spokesman John Kirby said last month.
+There are an estimated 50,000 fighters from the Wagner Group in Ukraine, White House spokesman John Kirby said in January.

 Around 40,000 of the fighters are believed to be convicts, according to Doxsee, which could lead to more allegations of human rights abuses.
-A video circulating online appears to show the group's leader, businessman Yevgeny Prigozhin, asking prisoners to join the Wagner group.
+A video that has circulated online appears to show the group's leader, businessman Yevgeny Prigozhin, asking prisoners to join the Wagner Group.